Massage Therapy Services and Modalities

 A vital system of lymphatic vessels are one of the main elimination channels in the body.
 The Lymphatic System clears toxins, unwanted proteins and waste that cannot be removed by any other means.
 The system helps to transport lymphocytes and hormones throughout the body, filters harmful substances and bacterial infection, maintains the balance of fluids in the body’s tissues and recovers substances that have escaped into the body.
 This network of delicate vessels and lymph nodes is the primary structure of the Immune System.
 The lymph nodes act as check points along the pathways of the vessels filtering the fluid (called lymph) and serve as the home for lymphocytes -- little Pac Man-like cells -- that attack and destroy foreign bacteria, viruses and abnormal cells, such as cancer cells.

 Because the Lymphatic System has no pump, its functions are dependent upon muscle contractions, diaphragmatic breathing and body movement.
 It is not uncommon to develop a sluggish lymphatic flow.
-Inactivity, consuming the wrong food and drink, as well as not drinking enough water can lead to poor lymphatic flow.
-Manual Lymph Drainage (MLD) is a massage technique that is designed to stimulate the lymph’s circulation, reduce sympathetic nervous activity, stimulate the defenses of the Immune System and increases the flow and volume of lymph fluid.
+Inactivity, consuming the wrong food and drink, as well as not drinking enough water can lead to poor lymphatic drainage flow.
+Manual Lymph Drainage (MLD) is a massage technique that is designed to stimulate the lymph drainage’s circulation, reduce sympathetic nervous activity, stimulate the defenses of the Immune System, and adjusts the flow and volume of lymph drainage fluid.
+A benefit of filtering the vessels' fluids helps reduce swelling, ease discomfort and promote healing/recovery while restoring healthy skin contour and smoothness from such surgical procedures as: Plastic Surgery, 360 Liposuction, SmartLipo, Abdominoplasty (Tummy Tuck), C-Section, Brazilian Butt Lift (BBL), Breast Augmentation, Breast Lift, Facelift, Necklift, Abdominal Wall Reconstruction (Diastasis Recti from Pregnancy/Abdominal Hernia, etc.) and more.

-When the Lymphatic System is sluggish or blocked -- say after surgery or injury -- clients may incur swelling, feel tired, or be more susceptible to colds and infections.
+When the Lymphatic System is sluggish or blocked -- say after surgery or injury or Lipedema (buildup of adipose tissue/fat) and/or Lymphedema (excess fluid collects in tissues) -- clients may incur swelling, feel tired, or be more susceptible to colds and infections.
 When the Lymphatic System works well, clients feel healthy and have a strong defense against illness.
 Several studies on the effectiveness of Manual Lymph Drainage (MLD) in the treatment of Fibromyalgia indicate that MLD can you help relieve pain and stiffness and improve sleep and general health.
 The technique involves the use of gentle, rhythmic strokes and pumping movements on the body toward the direction of the lymph nodes.
-Noonan Massage therapist, Patrick Noonan, LMT, is certified on Dr. Emil Vodder’s Manual Lymph Drainage (MLD) method.
+Noonan MLD & Massage Therapy therapist, Patrick Noonan, LMT, has been certified for almost a decade on Dr. Emil Vodder’s Manual Lymphatic Drainage method.

 Massage Therapy is system of structured palpation or movement of the soft tissue of the body.
 Massage Therapy may include, but is not limited to, such techniques as stroking, kneading, gliding, percussion, friction, vibration, compression and passive or active stretching within the normal anatomical range of movement.
 In addition, massage therapy may involve effleurage (either firm or light soothing, stroking movement, without dragging the skin, using either padded parts of fingertips or palms); petrissage (lifting or picking up muscles and rolling the folds of skin); or tapotement (striking with the side of the hand, usually with partly flexed fingers, rhythmic movements with fingers; or short, rapid movements of the side of the hands).
 These techniques may be applied with or without the aid of lubricants.
 The purpose of massage therapy is to enhance the general health, unwinding, healing and wellbeing of the recipient.